Septercius/rpcemu-dev/readme.txt

 ROMs :
 ~~~~~~

-RiscOS is a commercial product, please do not ask me to provide ROM images, as I
+RISC OS is a commercial product, please do not ask me to provide ROM images, as I
 won't.
 However, they can be obtained from a real RiscPC/A7000 with the following
 commands :